behave/behave/docs/comparison.rst

 Freshen_
 ========

-Freshen is a plugin for nose_ that implements a Gherkin-style language with Python step definitions.
+:pypi:`freshen` is a plugin for :pypi:`nose` that implements a Gherkin-style language with Python step definitions.
 The main differences with behave are:

 * Operates as a plugin for nose, and is thus tied to the nose runner and its output model.